Eelco Gelling: 2000's and onwards

 In 2000 Eelco joined The Hague local band, Xray for a show in Doornroosje in Nijmegen.
 A live recording with two original songs was released in early 2001.

 On 25 June 2010 the Eelco Gelling Band performed for the last time, since then the band continued as Kroppo's Blues Band, without Gelling.

 In 2010, C+B Classic, Window of my eyes was used in the movie The American featuring George Clooney.

 In 2012, Eelco appeared in the documentary 'Gitaar Jongens' (Guitar Guys) by Henny Vrienten.
 Eelco was interviewed at home and appeared on stage at the Royal Carre to play with Jan Akkerman.
 Eelco hadn't played for a couple of years and has since been working to get back in shape.

 In 2013 and 2014, Jan Akkerman asked Eelco to join him for some shows in Zoetermeer and Groningen.

 On April 14, 2015, Eelco was inducted in the Dutch Blues Hall of Fame and presented with a trophy by former C+B manager Johan Derksen.
-He also received a 45-year-overdue Gold Record for Groeten uit Grolloo.
+He also received a 45-year-overdue Gold Record for Groeten uit Grollo.
 Eelco played a surprise set with Ruben Hoeke and Raymond van Kuijen.

 On April 29, 2015, Eelco opened the exposition, "Eelco Gelling, Geweldenaar op de Gitaar" (Savage or Giant on Guitar) at the C+B Museum in Grolloo.

 Guitars and amps

-Eelco's favorite guitar is his longtime companion the famous sunburst 1960 Gibson Les Paul.
+Eelco's primary guitar is his famous sunburst 1960 Gibson Les Paul.
 Eelco has owned this guitar since the early Cuby days when he traded his Gibson ES-330 for it.
 The guitar has been stolen, broken, abused and was recently restored to former glory.
 Eelco used a Fender Concert (4x10) or a Marshall 100 watt stack to amplify his guitar.
 In the 1980s, when Eelco played with Blues Connection, he usually resorted to playing on his Acoustic Control Corporation Model 165 combo.
 After departing from Blues Connection in the early 1990s, Eelco started using both the Koch KC50 and the Koch Multitone amplifiers.
 Recently he has switched back to Marshalls and now uses a small Marshall Class 5 combo.